 These are claims receivable against group life, health and vehicles insurance.
-Management expect a full recovery against these claims.
-Therefore no credit risk is associated with these balances.
+Managementexpect a full recovery against these claims.
+Therefore, no credit risk has been associated with these financial assets and acordingly no loss allownace has been made.

-(f) Cash and bank balances
+(f) Bank balances

 The bankers of the Company have reasonably high credit ratings as determined by various indpendent credit rating agencies.
-Due to long standing business relationships with these counterparties and considering their strong financial standing, management does not expect any credit loss.
+Due to long standing business relationships with these counterparties and considering their strong financial standing, managementdoes not expect any credit loss.
+Therefore, no credit risk has been associated with these financial assets and acordingly no loss allownace has been made.